ManUrHuse/socrates-ai/README.md

 If it actually is possible to create a solution capable of analysing arguments in a text, an obvious next stage would of course be to try to analyse spoken material.
 It would be really interesting to see a political debate where the speakers' arguments are analysed in real time by a dispassionate and impartial
 "referee".
 At the moment, though, that seems more or less like science fiction.
-A more realistic application in the short term would perhaps be owners of social media platforms using similar techniques to identify users who intentionally and repeatedly haress people and/or sabotage discussions by using ad hominem and other destructive rhetorical practices.
+A more realistic application in the short term would perhaps be owners of social media platforms using similar techniques to identify users who intentionally and repeatedly harass people and/or sabotage discussions by using ad hominem and other destructive rhetorical practices.

 ## Acknowledgments